What is a Superbill and How Can it Help You?

 - While you have your insurance company on the phone, ask them what the procedure is for “submitting superbills…to collect reimbursement for seeing an Out of Network Provider”.
 Most want one other form of theirs mailed in with the superbill.

 As you will see, it is definitely more complicated than the magic of having a provider do all of that for you.
 But let me point out that having providers submit claims for their patients is a relatively new phenomenon.
-In the 80’s most providers didn’t submit claims for their patrons.
-It is a very costly and time consuming service as well.
+30-40 years ago, most providers didn’t submit claims for their patrons.
+Submitting claims to insurance is a very costly and time consuming service for the provider.
 I guarantee with costs going up for providers, you will see more an more providers getting off insurance panels or not submitting claims for their patients anymore.
 You will be ahead of the game if/when that starts to occur.

 Take charge of your medical care, just because someone doesn’t take your insurance doesn’t mean you can’t get medical treatment from them.
-With a little extra effort and $, you can see whoever you want to see!
+With a little extra effort and $, you have more options regarding who you can see.